 - Once done, you will get the Pass message.

 - That’s it.
 You may now disconnect your device from the PC and close the tool as well.

-CSC is the essential component of the firmware binary that contains information like customized settings, system configurations, localizations, and geo-specific things such as the system language, APN settings, and carrier-branding.
-Like other Android phones, Samsung also has their CSC codes called Samsung CSC codes.
+CSC Code is the essential component of the firmware binary that contains information like customized settings, system configurations, localizations, and geo-specific things such as the system language, APN settings, and carrier branding.
+Like other Android phones, Samsung also has its CSC codes called Samsung CSC codes.
 On Samsung devices usually, there are 4 to 5 different parts such as Bootloader (BL), AP or PDA, CP or Phone, and Country Specific Code (CSC).
-This was the complete guide to Samsung CSC code.
-Use the tutorial on the article to change the CSC code of your Samsung android phone.
+This was the complete guide to the Samsung CSC code.
+Use the tutorial in the article to change the CSC code of your Samsung android phone.